 Ryte Content Success is a tool for helping users create relevant and engaging website content.
 It helps users every step of the content creation process, from getting keyword recommendations for keyword and topic inspiration, to providing suggestions for helping optimize written content.

-There are two simple answers as to why high quality important is so important these days:
+There are two simple answers as to why high quality content is so important these days:

 People use search engines for finding answers to questions or solutions to problems, and the search engines want to be able to provide answers and solutions to fulfil the user’s requirements.
 In 2011, in response to falling standards in search results, Google implemented a new algorithm: the Panda Update.
 At the time, this affected 11.8% of search results, and it is constantly being improved.
 Google announced the Panda Update on the Webmaster Central Blog, explaining the reason behind it: